 According to Business of Apps, total app revenues grew to $45.37 billion, with brands like Facebook and Twitter deriving over 60% of their revenue from their mobile apps alone.
 Flurry even reported, “for the first time ever, the time spent inside mobile applications by the average U.S. consumer has now exceeded that of TV.”

-The evolution of user behavior and the rapid increase in mobile usage in particular is changing the way businesses are approaching mobile app development and marketing.
+The evolution of user behavior and the rapid increase in mobile usage in particular is changing the way businesses are approaching mobile app development and marketing, specially with the use of a web scraper API.
 With such an emphasis on smartphones and their potential capabilities, big companies are looking to move towards the mobile space to keep their businesses relevant.

 Life Goes Mobile